sourcegraph/k6/README.md

 Test duration: ~1m

-The stress test runs the same script as the load test aggressively in a short time period.
+The stress test runs the same script as the load test but more aggressively in a short period of time.

 The test tries to overwhelm the system with an extreme surge of load by having __n__ concurrent users sending random requests at random times to the instance for 60 seconds.